Warning: Excessive Schmoopiness

 The table jolts a little as Jeff surges to his feet, weaving through the chairs and tables and balloons, passing Ben sitting cross-legged on the counter screaming, "Elijah stole my sandwich!" and all the eyes he feels watching him as he makes his way outside, the buzz in his ears not loud enough to drown out the chime of the bell above the café door.

-Though the freshness of the air is dulled by the summer heat, Jeff lets it roll through his body as he strides back and forth along the sidewalk in a pace that matches his racing heart.
+Though the freshness of the air is dulled by the summer heat, Jeff lets it roll through his body as he strides back and forth along the sidewalk in a pace that matches his racing heart, trying desperately to calm the absolute anxiety clawing through him currently.

-He pauses to look at Annie now hovering by the doorway, her face pinched with concern, hands smoothing the floral dress stretched over her stomach.
+He cringes and closes his eyes in a panic because he really doesn't want anyone to see him like this, least of all Annie.
+He mumbles "Dammit" under his breath before he turns to where she's now hovering by the doorway, her face pinched with concern, hands smoothing the floral dress stretched over her stomach.

 She eyes him cautiously as she wanders closer.
 "You're acting really weird right now."